alwinw/actions-lint-python/README.md

 - Usage and selection of black, pycodestyle, flake8, pylint, isort and mypy
 - Common max line length variable passed to packages
 - Basic test suite of pass and fail python code

+### v0.2.0 Git Diff Added

+Summary: Git functionality added

+- Runs an auto formatter on the code if errors found
+- Reports the errors back via git diff
+- Fixed exit code bug if exit code > 1 for pretty_print

 ## References